From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Methods

 \section{Methods}

 We first present our unified framework for estimating the multiple underlying data distributions of graphs as a graphon mixture in Section~\ref{subsec:3.1}.
-We then introduce novel methods that adapt and leverage these estimated graphons in the context of graph mixup and graph contrastive learning, as detailed in Sections~\ref{subsec:3.2} and~\ref{subsec:3.3}, respectively.
+We then introduce how to adapt and leverage these estimated graphons in the context of graph mixup and graph contrastive learning, as detailed in Sections~\ref{subsec:3.2} and~\ref{subsec:3.3}, respectively.
 An overview of these steps is shown in Figure~\ref{fig:overview}, and a detailed algorithm of these three steps is included in Appendix~\ref{app:alg}.